 Ok, so your order has been placed.
 What now?
 After order placement, it takes roughly 30 days to manufacture the glasses.
 VisionSpring requests a 50% payment up front to secure your order.
 During this time, we ensure that all requisite shipping and customs documentation are in order and we inform you of the customs clearance protocol (each country is different).

 We offer three types of shipping – sea, air and courier – depending on shipment type and distance from China, shipping time ranges from approximately 6 to 30 days.
 After the order has left the port, we provide you with tracking information.

 Once your order reaches customs you will be notified by a customs official to pick up your order at a specified location within the designated port city.
 In order to clear customs you will be required to pay a customs fee, which is typically assigned based on the invoice value.
 Customs fees vary from country to country, but generally range between 15% and 30% of the invoice.

 Sort: So you’ve received your glasses.
 Now, you should reconcile your order with the commercial invoice to be certain that everything is consistent.
 In addition, please check the products to make sure there are no defects.
-VisionSpring’s glasses go through rigorous quality control by a third party and come with a warranty.
-Once you have double-checked that you received what you ordered, provide payment according to the VisionSpring invoice.
+VisionSpring’s glasses go through rigorous quality control by a third party and come with a one year replacement warranty.
+Once you have double-checked that you received what you ordered, please make a payment for the balance of your VisionSpring invoice.

 3 How Does VisionSpring Help Me with Distribution/Sales?

 Is this your first time selling glasses and are unsure what price to sell them at?
 Don’t worry.
 After years of experience in various geographies, we have found that in order to appropriately price glasses, partners need to first identify their target demographic.
 We recommend gaining an understanding of your target demographic’s average daily wage and pricing your glasses between 1 and 3 times that number, depending on price sensitivity and cultural norms.